google-deepmind/mujoco/doc/modeling.rst

 Composite objects are made up of regular MuJoCo bodies, which we call "element bodies" in this context.
 The element bodies are created as children of the body within which :el:`composite` appears; thus a composite object appears in the same place in the XML where a regular child body may have been defined.
-Each automatically-generated element body has a single geom attached to it, usually a sphere but could also be capsule or ellipsoid.
+Each automatically-generated element body has a single geom attached to it, usually a sphere but could also be a capsule or an ellipsoid.
 Thus the composite object is essentially a particle system, however the particles can be constrained to move together in ways that simulate various flexible objects.
 The initial positions of the element bodies form a regular grid in 1D, 2D or 3D.
 They could all be children of the parent body (which can be the world or another regular body; composite objects cannot be